aparna0522/SQL-and-NoSQL-Database-from-Scratch-APV-Database/README.md

 # APV-Database
-Implemented a Relational Database System (using files and folder structure) and NoSQL database (using dynamic hashing and linear probing) from scratch, along with a CLI and a natural language for a user to interact and retrieve results to their queries.
+Architected and implemented a SQL and NoSQL database, while providing a CLI to run queries using a newly devised query language to interact and retrieve results.

 ## Key Features of the project:
 1. Loads and processes huge datasets (where number of rows >>> number of columns) in optimal memory allocations. \